smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Popup Keyboards/index.md

                     WindowCapability defaultMainWindowCapability = windowCapability;
                     KeyboardCapabilities keyboardCapabilities = windowCapability.getKeyboardCapabilities();

-                    // Check the supported keyboard features
+                    // List of layouts and number of custom keys supported by each layout List<KeyboardLayoutCapability> keyboardLayouts = keyboardCapabilities.getSupportedKeyboards();

-                    List<KeyboardLayoutCapability> keyboardLayouts = keyboardCapabilities.getSupportedKeyboards(); // List of layouts and number of custom keys supported by each layout boolean maskInputSupported = keyboardCapabilities.getMaskInputCharactersSupported(); // Boolean represents whether masking is supported or not
+                    // Boolean represents whether masking is supported or not boolean maskInputSupported = keyboardCapabilities.getMaskInputCharactersSupported();
                 }
             }
         }